ColeTownsend/coletownsend.com/src/_posts/2014-05-29-purple-valley-coffee-club.md

 accent_color: "#CCBFB4"
 title-color: "#fffff"
 role: "Design, Development"
-tags: [Branding, Logo Design, Front End, Just For Fun]
+tags: [Front End, Just For Fun]
 extra_css:
 image:
-  feature: pvcc-home.png
+  feature: pvcc-feature.png
+  feature_2x: pvcc-feature@2x.png
+  thumb: pvcc-thumb.png
+  blur: pvcc-blur.png
 ---

 [Purple Valley Coffee](http://pvcc.twnsnd.co) is a school club I started to expose students, both familiar and unfamiliar to coffee and brewing, to new methods of production, different styles of beans, and some basic chemistry related to production.
 Students will learn how to make their own coffe, and will no longer rely on cafes.